 These are variants of the Addi Turbo needles, designed explicitly for knitting 2 socks at a time.

-Created to make sock knitting fast and a breeze, the sharp tips and unique design of the needle make it much easier to do sock and intricate knitting.
+Created to make sock knitting fast and a breeze, the needle’s sharp tips and unique design make it much easier to do sock and intricate knitting.

 - Strong, specially manufactured 40″ blue cords